92 total views, 1 views today

 Parents can best teach their child about mutual respect and empathy by demonstrating respect and understanding for him or her, for their feelings, thoughts, and experience.

-Though this sounds simple, accepting a hearing impaired individual fully means accepting the child’s deafness.
+Though this sounds simple, accepting a hearing impaired individual fully means accepting that person’s ways and everything about them.
+So the bottom line is how families unite is key!

 If parents are shocked, saddened, confused or angry about their kid’s condition, then the parents should seek help to cope with these feelings.